Sorry if iOS 7 has you down, because The Next Web’s Boris Veldhuijzen van Zanten has reserved all the sads about it for himself.

 So is it really ugly?
 Yes, it is.

 How do we know it’s ugly?
 Because Boris Veldhuijzen van Zanten said it was.

 But besides ugly it is also inconsistent.

-Unlike iOS 6, which was a model of perfectly consistent interface elements.
+Unlike iOS 6, which was

 When Steve Jobs announced the first version of Mac OS X, he described the new ‘aqua’ interface in an interview with Fortune magazine as follows:

 “We made the buttons on the screen look so good you’ll want to lick them.”

 And, as we all know, wanting to lick the screen means your interface is a model of usability.

 “Flat” isn’t really the right word.
 It’s certainly less ornamented, but the switches in Settings have depth, as does the parallax effect.
 But keep calling it “flat,” because it makes writing these posts a heck of a lot easier, right?